“Running is boring.”

 “I really don’t want to go running today.”

-“I should take a day off from running, but I’ll go anyway.”
+“I should take a day off, but I’ll go run anyway.”

-Here are a few things you can do to make running more fun.
-Apply them to your training program and you’ll be able to add some extra enthusiasm back into your running routine, and stop it from being, well…routine.
+Here are 30 measures you can take to make running more pleasurable.
+Apply them to your training program and you’ll be able to add some extra enthusiasm back into your running routine.

 Many beginner runners start off at a sprint, but quickly flame out.
-That’s a big mistake.
+That’s the classic rookie mistake and the reason so many fall out of love with running.

 As your training progresses, adjust your intervals.
 Increase the time spent jogging while taking less and less time for recovery until you’re running for 30 to 45 minutes a session without panting for air.